apache/cordova-docs/docs/en/edge/cordova/file/fileentry/fileentry.md

 __Currently works only on iOS.__

-- this will set the extended attributes of a file.
+- This sets the extended attributes of a file.

 __Parameters__: